Employees, Users and Access

 If an Employee returns to work for your organization, you can reinstate their Employee account.

-You will also need to do this when an Employee enters an incorrect password too many times as Theatre Manager will lock the Employee out of the program.
+You will also need to do this when an Employee enters an incorrect password too many times, as Theatre Manager will lock the Employee out of the program.
 This is designed to prevent people from accessing the database who should not have access.
+Fortunately, restoring a user or an employee is quite simple.
+It also will restore their previous access rights.

 Theatre Manager applies a resignation date to the Employee record and removes them from the login window.